lettucelettice/EDA_GREFALDEO/README.md

 </h1>

 <p align='center'>
-This repository contains an exploratory data analysis on the most streamed spotify tracks of 2023.
+This repository contains an exploratory data analysis on the top streamed spotify tracks of 2023.

 ### ⚡About the Project